EnterpriseDB/repmgr/README.md

-A dedicated system user for `repmgr` is *not* required; as many `repmgr` and `repmgrd` actions require direct access to the PostgreSQL data directory, it should be executed by the `postgres` user.
+A dedicated system user for `repmgr` is *not* required; as many `repmgr` and `repmgrd` actions require direct access to the PostgreSQL data directory, these commands should be executed by the `postgres` user.

-Additionally, we recommend installing `rsync` and enabling passwordless `ssh` connectivity between all servers in the replication cluster.
+Passwordless `ssh` connectivity between all servers in the replication cluster is not required, but is necessary in the following cases:

+* if you need `repmgr` to copy configuration files from outside the PostgreSQL data directory
+* to perform switchover operations
+* when using `rsync` to clone a standby

+In these cases `rsync` is required on all servers too.

 * * *